-- 'Base' scenario wherein the growth of users and premium follows a conservative pattern; - 'Onerous' wherein the loss ratio is deteriorating, and the growth is lower than expected; - 'Slow growth' in this scenario the growth is 50% reduced compared to the base scenario; - 'Stress growth' in this scenario growth is doubled compared to the base scenario;
+During the annual Own Risk and Solvency Assessment (ORSA) the Company applied the following scenarios to stress test the liquidity positions and assumptions of the business plan;

-- Base with 'no full quota share' scenario wherein no full quota-share is in place for all European countries but limited to 50% for all countries as of 2021; - 'Climate change' scenario wherein several climate related events occur spread over Europe, increasing the content loss ratio gross of reinsurance with 10% each year.
-As a result the ceded commission is reduced by 50%.
-On top of that there is one major windstorm event in 2021 equal to 70% SCR for Windstorm catastrophe; - 'One-off losses' scenario wherein Lemonade Insurance N.V. faces a one-off loss of 20% of 2021 projected EU revenue, which is roughly 1.5 mln; - 'Counterparty default' scenario wherein the reinsurance recoverables at Hannover Re and AXA depreciate by 50% and their credibility rating drops 3 levels in 2021, and - 'Business continuity problems' scenario wherein costs increase by 25% and at the same time revenue drops by 50%.
+- 'Base' scenario the growth of users and premium follows the expected business plan pattern; - 'Onerous' scenario the loss ratio is deteriorating by 30% every year, and the growth is 50% of the base scenario; - 'Severe growth' scenario growth is doubled compared to the base scenario; - 'No full quota share' scenario quota-share reinsurance is limited to 50% for all European countries as of 2023; - 'Climate change transitional' scenario assumes that in order to keep the world temperature increase below 2 degrees Celsius, a greater emission reduction is needed than was observed during the great economic depressions during this and last century.
+This would mean harsh economic measures if governments were to comply with the Paris agreement.
+Therefore, growth is limited to the average growth as observed over the last year and a 5% increase in content loss ratio each year. - 'Climate change physical' scenario climate related events occuring in Europe increase the content loss ratio gross of reinsurance by 10% each year (in line with the frequency increase as observed by the European Severe Weather Database ~8%-10% per year).
+As a result, the ceded commission in subsequent years is reduced by 50%.
+On top of that there is one major windstorm event equal to 70% SCR for Windstorm catastrophe in the first business plan year; - 'One-off losses' scenario Lemonade faces a one-off loss of 20% of 2023 projected revenue in Europe, which is roughly EUR 1,000,000; - 'Counterparty default' scenario the reinsurance recoverable of all reinsurers depreciate by 50% and all counterparty credibility ratings drop by 2 levels in 2023, - 'Business continuity problems' scenario costs increase by 25% and at the same time revenue drops by 50% - 'Country or product delays' scenario wherein a next product launch is delayed by 6 months and additionally has a slower growth rate of 25% of the base scenario, this results in two separate scenarios with two different product launches - o For Homeowners / Building insurance in France and the UK - For Digital Asset Theft in the UK